-Years after an infant was found dead in a vault toilet at a campground, police arrested the child’s mother, officials said.
+Years after an infant was found dead in a vault toilet at a campground, police arrested the child’s mother and she was just released on bond this week, officials said.

 In 1997, police started to investigate after the infant’s remains were found in a toilet at the Garnet Lake Campground in Hudson Township, Michigan, according to the sheriff’s office.

 The baby got the name “Baby Garnet” from local officials.